 When a person chooses to wait for a pup:

-1) They send a deposit after the first week of a litter being born, if not before to reserve a puppy from a litter.
+1) They send a deposit to reserve a puppy from a litter.

-2) When a litter is born, I take lots of photos..
+2) When the litter is born, I take lots of photos..

 3) Next, I will talk to each buyer on my list and try to figure out who wants what... based on sex and price and temperament, if I don't already know.

-4) I suggest a buyer waits until the pups are least 3 weeks old to ultimately pick "the one".
+4) I suggest a buyer wait until the pups are least 3 weeks old to ultimately pick "the one".
 No pups leave until they are 8 weeks old.
 And, Because of parvo, sorry but you cannot visit your pup.
-(I will take lots of photos)
+(I will take lots of photos)!

 Basically, and hopefully, everyone is happy, see comments from happy buyers.

 I do consider issues of "how good of a home is the buyer providing" (I must say, Most if not all, Borgi people have great homes by the nature of their dedication to the breed) and love of dogs.

 1) sex of pup

 2) size of pup - will be corgi size or 1/2 the size of a border collie, most of Paris pups are 25-33 lbs